krerkkiat/ta-tooling/README.md

 Some files will not be automatically downloaded, in that case, you need to confirm the download manually (within certain time limit; otherwise, you will miss the window of file moving).

+## TODO

+- The `Accept-Origin` that the submission download for a question in a quiz is relying on is expected to be tighten.
+The plan is to switch to the correct iframe, and execute javascript directly through selenium.